andremolnar/ring-doorbell-recorder/README.md

 # Ring Doorbell Recorder

 A modern, event-driven application for capturing and storing events from Ring Doorbell devices.
-This application automatically records and organizes your Ring Doorbell events with a robust architecture that ensures reliable data capture.
+This application automatically records and organizes your Ring Doorbell events with a robust architecture that ensures reliable data capture and video storage.

 ## Project Overview

 This application captures events (doorbell rings, motion detection, etc.) from Ring Doorbell and camera devices, processes them into structured data, and stores them securely.
-It uses a clean architecture approach with well-defined components and clear separation of concerns.
+It automatically downloads and stores video recordings associated with events.
+The application uses a clean architecture approach with well-defined components and clear separation of concerns.

 Key features:

 - Token-based authentication with 2FA support
 - Event-driven architecture using the Observer pattern
 - Multiple storage backends (Database & File)
+- Automatic video download and storage for recorded events
 - Structured event data validation using Pydantic
 - Comprehensive logging
+- Utility script for downloading historical videos

 ## Installation